mmji-programming/CoreB/CoreB/readme.md

 ### 5. `Loop`
 Manages task execution within a processing loop.

-## Development and Optimization 🛠️
+## TODO 🛠️
-- Adding logs for performance analysis
-- Optimizing task management logic
+- [ ] Implementing advanced logging
-- Implementing better methods for computing the number of **Workers** based on CPU conditions
+- [ ] Implementing better methods for computing the number of **Workers** based on CPU conditions
-- Implementation of a mechanism to detect the end of execution of all cores.
+- [ ] Add documentation for all classes and methods.
+- [ ] Implement unit tests for core functionalities.
+- [ ] Create examples demonstrating usage of the core.
+- [ ] Optimize performance for large-scale tasks.
+- [ ] Ensure compatibility with projects that have a main loop.

 ## License 📜
 This project is released under the **MIT** license.
 Usage, modification, and distribution are permitted.

 ---
 🚀 **CoreB** is a simple and powerful solution for managing concurrent processing in Python!